google/WebFundamentals/src/content/en/updates/posts/2016/04/geolocation-on-secure-contexts-only.markdown

 [HTTPS](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/?hl=en).

-It is an important issue as it will directly impact any site that requires use of the geolocation API and is served over https, but it is a change that we do believe is beneficial to all users on the web.
+It is an important issue as it will directly impact any site that requires use of the geolocation API and is not served over https, but it is a change that we do believe is beneficial to all users on the web.
 This post should help you understand the reasoning and how to proceed.